-But it’s a bittersweet time for cord-cutters.
-If the logistics of following more than 60 teams through a month-long tournament aren’t arduous enough, nearly 70 percent of games are televised on cable channels.
-That includes the National Championship, which this year will air on TBS.
+For cord-cutters, however, it’s a bittersweet time.
+If the logistics of following more than 60 teams through a month-long tournament aren’t arduous enough, nearly 70 percent of the games are televised on cable channels.

-The tournament starts with Selection Sunday on March 13, and games will be aired across four networks: CBS, TBS, TNT, and truTV.
+The tournament starts with Selection Sunday on March 12, and games will be aired across four networks: CBS, TBS, TNT, and truTV.
 TBS and TruTV share coverage of the First Four match ups, and all four channels air games during the First and Second Rounds.
-TBS and CBS share coverage of the Elite Eight, and CBS broadcasts the Final Four.
-CBS and TBS broadcast the Championship Game on alternate years—this year TBS airs the final games.
+TBS and CBS share coverage of the Elite Eight and Sweet 16, and CBS broadcasts the Final Four.
+CBS and TBS broadcast the Championship Game on alternate years—this year CBS airs the final games.

-Based on the schedule at press time, we’ve put together a strategy that will allow you to watch every minute of March Madness live without a cable subscription.
-The options below will take you all the way through to the title game on April 4.
+Based on the NCAA tournament schedule at press time, we’ve put together a strategy that will allow you to watch every minute of March Madness live without a cable subscription.
+The options below will take you all the way through to the Final Four on April 1 and 3.

 Catch CBS games over the air or over the top